czuba/Kilosort2/dev_TODOs.md

 - If there are moments of the session in which a relatively abrupt shift occurs, use the drift estimates & `ops.integerShifts = 1` to identify the time of abrupt shift, then separately sort those segments of the file & merge the sorted results post-hoc
   - Admittedly, this is easier said than done.
 There is a new utility function called **`rezMergeToPhy.m`** that will [attempt to] merge the [rez] structs from two separate Kilosort sessions into one output directory that can be loaded into Phy for manual curation & integration.

+  - ***Update/correction***:  due to the way that Kilosort & Phy currently interact, merging two `rez` structs together into something that resembles a usable Phy output is significantly more complicated than one might hope/expect.
+In light of significant changes that are expected from a [long-in-the-works](https://github.com/cortex-lab/phy/issues/1040) refactoring of Phy (_as of Nov 2020, it was stated that it was ["not going to be ready until some time next year"](https://github.com/cortex-lab/phy/issues/1042)_), and the still non-functional state of feature projections in Kilosort 3 (see [issue 317](https://github.com/MouseLand/Kilosort/issues/317)), putting more work into this band-aid session merge does not seem like the best way to go

+    ​    --TBC, circa June 2021
 - If drift apparent in the driftMap is more gradual, try allowing template dynamics to absorb variation due to probe shift

 ```matlab